Liberal arts and sciences

 may complete the requirement by completing SOC 162 Anthropology.

 The majority of students meet their cross-cultural requirement through experiences offered during the May term.
 These experiences take place in international locations (e.g., Central America, Europe, Israel/Palestine, China, Trinidad, Botswana) and in domestic settings (Chicago, San Antonio, New York and Native American communities in the Southwest).
-The experiences available each May are announced in the class schedule or in the course listing found on Campus web.
+The experiences available each May are announced in the class schedule or in the course listing found on my.bluffton.edu.

 Please note: a cross-cultural experience will not fulfill the foreign language entrance requirement.